What time is Best Home Cook on BBC One? What's it about?

 What is Best Home Cook about?

 Judges Mary Berry, Angela Hartnett and Chris Bavin set increasingly difficult challenges for Britain’s most talented home cooks.
-In week four, Mary will challenge the contestants to bake a showstopper birthday cake in just three hours, while Chris Bavin asks them to rustle up something special out of a popular leftover ingredient.
+In week five, Mary will challenge the contestants to create their ultimate curry night in just one hour and 45 minutes.
+They’ll have to make two dishes, a traditional bread and a fried snack before they take on Chis Bavin’s leftover of the week.

 The cooks with the least successful dishes will then face Angela Hartnett’s eliminator.